doyougnu/VSat/README.md

 head.
 Here is a description of each, expect this to change substantially in the coming weeks:

 ```
 - MoveRight
   Moves every choice to the right of any commutative operator.
-This is should _increase_ run times because it minimizes sharing in the AST.
-I leave it here for testing purposes.
+This is should
+  _increase_ run times because it minimizes sharing in the AST.
+I leave it here
+  for testing purposes.

 - MoveLeft
-  Conversly, MoveLeft maximizes sharing.
-This should almost always be turned on and is part of the defaults.
+  Conversely, MoveLeft maximizes sharing.
+This should almost always be turned on
+  and is part of the defaults.

 - Shrink
   This uses basic `C_2` logic equivalences to reduce the size of terms.
+Things
-Things like `false /\ __ == false`.
+  like `false /\ __ == false`.
 This is also part of the defaults.
 ```

 ## Known Issues